 What Happens if I Violate the ADA?

 There are currently no federally mandated guidelines for website accessibility.
-However, case law is starting to define the guidelines and outcomes for violations.
+However, case law is starting to define the guidelines and outcomes for when you violate the ADA.

 A host of lawsuits have been brought against businesses and organizations for not providing an accessible website from as early as 2006.
 A class-action lawsuit filed against Target by the National Federation of the Blind in 2006 because its website was not accessible to the blind resulted in a judgment against them for $6 million dollars.